eclipse-iceoryx/iceoryx/doc/error-handling.md

 ```
 errorHandler(Error::kSOME_ERROR_CODE, nullptr, ErrorLevel::MODERATE);
 ```
-We should consider changing the order of arguments in a future design (callback and additional arguments last).
-This can be done in a redesign were we provide additional information about the error location as well.

 ## Expects and Ensures

 Assume func is part of an inner API and not supposed to be called with a nullptr.
 We may have used a reference here, this is just for illustration.
 In addition the value pointed to is assumed to be in the range (-1024, 1024).
-While we could check this everytime, this may not be necessary if we specify that the caller is responsible to ensure that these conditions hold.
+While we could check this everytime, this can be avoided if we specify that the caller is responsible to ensure that these conditions hold.

 ```
 int myAlgorithm(int* ptr) {